Prepping with Kids: How to Teach Survival Skills and Get Them Involved

 • Camping trips: Teach fire-starting, tent setup, and cooking.
 Equip them with the Venture Pal 40L Lightweight Backpack for carrying their gear.

-• Treasure hunts: Use compass and map skills, and include the LifeStraw Personal Water Filter to teach water filtration.
+• Treasure hunts: Use a compass and map skills, and include the LifeStraw Personal Water Filter to teach water filtration.

 • First aid practice: Role-play minor injury scenarios with the Surviveware Small First Aid Kit.